-A Neuroscience Project Pushes To Include More African Americans In Brain Research
+Neuroscience Has A Whiteness Problem.
+This Research Project Aims To Fix It

 Mental illness can run in families.
 And Dr. Kafui Dzirasa grew up in one of these families.

 His close relatives include people with schizophrenia, bipolar disorder and depression.
-As a medical student, he learned about the ones who'd been committed to psychiatric hospitals, or "went missing" and were discovered in an alleyway.
+As a medical student, he learned about the ones who'd been committed to psychiatric hospitals or who "went missing" and were discovered in alleyways.

 Dzirasa decided to dedicate his career to "figuring out how to make science relevant to ultimately help my own family."